 Payment for annual leave

-Annual leave is paid at the employee's current base pay rate for all hours of leave taken, not including extra payments such as:
+Annual leave is paid at the employee's current base pay rate for all hours of leave taken.
+This doesn't include extra payments such as:

 - bonuses.